Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/1-before-deployment.md

 - For each VPC do you want Combine to create default subnets for your convenience?
     - By default we create 6 **private** subnets across 3 Availability Zones.
     - By default we create 3 **public** subnets across 3 Availability Zones if public subnet support is enabled.
-    - You may choose instead to create your own subnets. _(NOTE: If so you must use the provided Combine Route Table(s) to enable airgap emulation.)
+    - You may choose instead to create your own subnets. _(NOTE: If so you must use the provided Combine Route Table(s) to enable airgap emulation.)_
-- What CIDR Block can Combine reserve for itself to deploy Combine resources?
+- What CIDR Block should Combine reserve for itself to deploy Combine's internal resources?
     - By default we use `10.0.254.0/24` and `10.0.255.0/24`.
 Combine requires at least a pair of `/24` CIDR Blocks.

 ### VPC Configuration - Optional